+Injecting cells from pregnant women could have a life-changing effect on the millions who are living with osteoporosis and brittle bone disease according to researchers at the UCL GOS Institute of Child Health, the research partner of Great Ormond Street Hospital and The UCL Institute for Women’s Health.
+These cells could also be useful for strengthening the fragile bones of astronauts during their stay for long periods in space.
 Findings published today in Scientific Reports shows for the first time that stem cells gathered from the amniotic fluid of pregnant women can strengthen bones, reduce breaks by 78%, and improve the quality of bone tissue in mice with brittle bone disease.

 If these cells show the same positive effect in humans, it could mean significantly fewer fractures, reduced visits to hospital, and less chronic pain, resulting in individuals leading more active and unrestricted lives.
 Ultimately, the researchers hope that this treatment option will see an end to all symptoms associated with these conditions.

 Pascale V Guillot, Senior Lecturer in Stem Cell Therapy at UCL GOS Institute of Child Health, who led the study, says: “Amniotic stem cells are quick, easy and safe to obtain.
 This is the first time this type of stem cell has been used to successfully strengthen bones and improve their quality.
 The discovery could have a profound effect on the lives of patients who have fragile bones and could stop a large number of their painful fractures.”

 This project is one of over 1000 research projects being carried out at the UCL GOS Institute of Child Health and Great Ormond Street Hospital as part of their research programme, which aims to develop treatments and cures for conditions affecting not only children and adolescents, but global populations across all ages.